beyrakIn/x86-Assembly/README.md

 - `ESP` (The Stack Pointer)
 - `EBP` (The Base Pointer)
-- `EIP` (Instruction Pointer): stores the address of the instruction that will be excuted next but can not be accessed directly.
+- `EIP` (The Instruction Pointer): stores the address of the instruction that will be excuted next but can not be accessed directly.
 Shellcode relies on indirect approaches to determine EIP.

 ### Segment Registers